-The patent describes a number of approaches that could be used to understand the concepts presented on a page, and to rank a page based upon different domains or areas of interest that it might cover.
+The patent describes many approaches that could be used to understand the concepts presented on a page, and to rank a page based upon different domains or areas of interest that it might cover.
 These can include things like possibly boosting the value of terms found in a web page’s title if it seems to point out a topic for the page.
 But it also covers other areas.

 Now imagine a search engine trying to do the same thing.
-It would attempt to base its categorization of your pages based upon what it know about other pages on the Web that might cover similar categories.
+It would attempt to base its categorization of your pages based upon what it knows about other pages on the Web that might cover similar categories.

 How close would your categories be to the categories that the search engine came up with?